 What do homeowners insurance policies cover?

-Each policy differs according to the policy holder’s needs, but most contain dwelling coverage, personal property coverage, liability coverage and additional living expenses coverage.
-There are plenty of other coverage options that can be added to any policy depending on your needs.
+Standard home insurance policies include dwelling coverage, personal property coverage, liability coverage and additional living expenses coverage.
+However, there are plenty of other coverage options that can be added to any policy for additional protection, depending on your needs.

 What is the typical cost of home insurance coverage?

-The cost of homeowners insurance coverage depends on what you need covered in your policy.
+In the U.S., the average cost of home insurance is $1,211 per year, according to the Insurance Information Institute.
+However, the actual amount that you’ll pay depends on what you need covered in your policy.
 Still, there are a few regular factors to help determine the cost of your insurance premiums.
 Keep your coverage options and these factors in mind as you search for the best homeowners insurance rates.

 - The age and value of your home